telerik/ajax-docs/controls/scheduler/how-to/binding-with-signalr.md

 ---
 title: Binding with SignalR
-page_title: Binding with SignalR | RadScheduler for ASP.NET AJAX Documentation
+page_title: Binding with SignalR - RadScheduler
-description: Binding with SignalR
+description: Check our Web Forms article about Binding with SignalR.
 slug: scheduler/how-to/binding-with-signalr
 tags: binding,with,signalr
 published: True